You can find my 3rd Ward profile page here (not anymore). My submission statement is reprinted below:

 What makes Siddiqui's case unique are the questions that still remain in light of her trial.
 Where was she prior to her arrest in Afghanistan in July 2008?
 Was she, as some have alleged, being held in a secret prison at Bagram as Prisoner #650?
 After all three of her children disappeared, two have turned up - where were they, and what is the fate of her third and youngest child, Suleman?

 The fact that some of these questions may never be answered (without the revelation of classified information) highlights some of the shortcomings of the U.S.-led War on Terror.
 But more broadly, the limits of law, as an ideal of modern, constitutional liberalism, come to the fore.
+(Siddiqui was never given Miranda rights, and statements she made while recovering from her gunshot wound were used against her.)
 And it is precisely this condition of incommensurability with our ideals that I had in mind when producing these courtroom sketches.

-Stylistically, these sketches intentionally differ from the rote, courtroom sketches usually made for evening-news panning.
-Either finished and flat, or rough, with notes on the side, they retain a resistance to a completely fleshed-out story: their incompleteness is eponymous.
-A deference to skepticism is maintained, paralleling that which is deserved for Siddiqui's case, as well as any other instance in which a nation proclaims "Victory" over its enemies.
+Stylistically, these sketches intentionally differ from the rote look of courtroom sketches, traditionally made for evening-news panning.
+Either finished and flat, or rough, with notes on the side, they retain a resistance to a completely fleshed-out story; they share the incompleteness that is synonymous with the story of Aafia Siddiqui.
+Drawn from the perspective of an almost/not-quite participant-observer (many of us passed through the same metal detectors day after day, just as many of us had no hand in deciding the fate of the accused), a deference to skepticism is maintained throughout the process, paralleling that which is deserved for Siddiqui's case - as well as any other instance in which a nation so definitively proclaims "Victory" over its enemies.

 Post a Comment